matheusazzi/front-start/README.md

 ### Coding modules

-Code modules like a javascript class, so it will be instantiate when needed.
+Code modules like a javascript class, using a method called `initialize` to start they behavior, so it will be instantiate when needed.

+> Why have an initialize method?

+- Because constructors should not cause [side effects](http://blog.millermedeiros.com/constructors-should-not-cause-side-effects/).

 ```javascript
 define('someService', ['jquery'],